 Any procedure which may be complicated by patient characteristics noted in the policy statement may be appropriate for MAC.

-Concerns regarding procedures and sedation during pregnancy are two-fold: sensitivity of the fetus to the agents and/or procedural hypotension, and maternal factors that increase sensitivity to sedation and that make intubation more difficult in an emergency situation.
-In a large (n=720,000) Swedish registry of pregnant patients from the 1970’s and 1980’s, 5405 operations took place.
-(24) Congenital malformations and stillbirths were not increased in the offspring of women having an operation.
-Incidence of low birth weight infants was increased as a result of both prematurity and intrauterine growth retardation.
+Concerns regarding procedures and sedation during pregnancy are twofold: sensitivity of the fetus to the agents and/or procedural hypotension and maternal factors that increase sensitivity to sedation and that make intubation more difficult in an emergency situation.
+In a large (n=720,000) Swedish registry of pregnant patients from the 1970s and 1980s, 5405 operations took place.
+(28) Congenital malformations and stillbirths were not increased in the offspring of women having an operation.
+Incidence of low birth-weight infants was increased as a result of both prematurity and intrauterine growth retardation.
 Neonatal death was also increased in the patients who had an operation.
 No specific types of anesthesia or operation were associated with these outcomes.
 The contribution of the underlying condition which led to the need for surgery could not be separated from the effects of the surgery or sedation/anesthesia.

 Ongoing Clinical Trials

-A search of online site Clinicaltrials.gov did not identify any open studies evaluating predictive factors for risks of sedation-related adverse events.
+A search of online site ClinicalTrials.gov on January 23, 2014 did not identify any open studies evaluating predictive factors for risks of sedation-related adverse events.

 Practice Guidelines and Position Statements